-Now, many people misinterpret "general rule" to mean that absolutely every stone countertop and tile countertop MUST be sealed and often... not true....
+Many people misinterpret "general rule" to mean that absolutely every stone countertop and tile countertop MUST be sealed and often; this is not true.

 Many granites and other stones never need sealing, but confusion abounds regarding this key granite care issue.
 The sealing process is not complicated, but it can turn disastrous with the wrong information.

 Common questions include:

 The easiest way to keep your stone looking great is to avoid bad habits that may damage it.
-Granite, marble, travertine, limestone, soapstone, quartz and solid surface are similar in many ways, but their differences require varying degrees of maintenance.
-However . . .
+Granite, marble, travertine, limestone, soapstone, quartz countertops and other solid surfaces like these are similar in many ways, but their differences require varying degrees of maintenance.

-If you utilize the granite counter top care and cleaning procedures that follow for all your countertops . . . no matter what type of stone or surface . . . you'll eliminate most potential problems without ever having to think too hard about it or worry that you may be causing damage.
+However, if you utilize the granite countertop care and cleaning procedures that apply to all your countertops- no matter what type of stone countertops or surface- you'll eliminate most potential problems without ever having to think too hard about it or worry that you may be causing damage.

-Using a specially formulated natural stone and granite cleaner like this Granite & Marble Cleaning Spray is recommended to keep your tops in the best condition and protect the sealer, but hot water will do for quick clean-ups.
+Using a specially formulated natural stone and granite cleaner like this Granite & Marble Cleaning Spray is recommended to keep your countertops in the best condition while also protecting the sealer.
+However, hot water will do for quick clean-ups.

-Dish soap won't permanently damage your granite, but repeated use of soap will cause build-up (yes, even if you rinse) and dull your countertop's shine.
-So, using dish soap for regular granite counter top care is not recommended.
+Dish soap won't permanently damage your granite, but repeated use of soapy water will cause build-up (yes, even if you rinse) and dull your countertop's shine.
+So, regularly using dish soap for cleaning granite countertops is not recommended.

-Again, granite won't etch and using coasters on dense and/or properly sealed granite is not an absolute necessity like with marble, but using coasters is just a good practice to protect all surfaces.
+Again, granite won't etch and using coasters on dense and/or properly sealed granite is not an absolute necessity like with marble, but using coasters is just a good practice to protect all bath and kitchen countertop surfaces.

 Yes, you can take a hot pot off the stove and put it right on granite countertops without any problems.
 It is possible for granite (or any stone or quartz) to suffer "thermal shock" and crack, but rare.
-You don't really want to put hot pans on any other surface save soapstone.
+You don't want to put hot pans on any other surface except for soapstone.

 But you must consider other issues as well...

 It is not common, but it is possible.
-And ALL other surfaces are softer that granite.
+And ALL other surfaces are softer than granite.
 Better safe than sorry.

-Again, avoid the possibility of scratching the surface and protect your knives.
-Cutting on stone will dull and damage your knives' edges quickly.
+Again, avoid the possibility of scratching the solid surface and protect your knives.
+Cutting on the stone will dull and damage your knives' edges quickly.
 You should never use your granite counter as a cutting board.

-Generic cleaning products including bleach, glass cleaners, and other degreasers and common household cleaners that you buy at your local store contain acids, alkalis and other chemicals that will degrade the granite sealer (and will etch marble) leaving the stone more vulnerable to staining.
+Generic cleaning products including bleach, glass cleaners, and other degreasers and common household cleaners that you buy at your local store contain acids, alkalis, and other chemicals that will degrade the granite sealer (and will etch marble) leaving the stone more vulnerable to staining.

-Trying to save money by using these chemicals only ensures that you'll spend a lot more time and money on you granite counter top care in the long-run.
+Trying to save money by using these chemicals only ensures that you'll spend a lot more time and money on granite countertop care in the long-run.

-Most common and name-brand household products are not good for cleaning granite countertops (and definitely cannot be used for marble, travertine or most other stones).
+Most common and name-brand household products are not suitable for cleaning granite countertops (and definitely cannot be used for marble, travertine or most other stones).
 It is best to avoid using anything that isn’t specifically recommended by the manufacturer.
 Simply use warm water and a soft cloth.
 Avoid ammonia-based cleaners and vinegar.

 The powders and even the "soft" creams contain abrasives that will scratch and dull surfaces.